All Episodes

 This is where Alex's understanding of Putin's comments begins and ends, because all he has to go on is that Daily Mail video, and that's where the video cuts off.

-Immediately after this clip ends, Putin said of Macron's diplomatic visit, Quote, I believe his is a lofty mission, and I am grateful to him for his efforts.
+Immediately after this clip ends, Putin said of Macron's diplomatic visit, quote, I believe his is a lofty mission, and I'm grateful to him for his efforts.

 For our part, we will do our best to find compromises that suit everyone.

-There's not a single point that we consider unachievable in the proposals we sent to NATO and Washington.
+There's not a single point that we consider unachievable in the proposals we sent to NATO in Washington.

 jordan holmes